zeelsheladiya/OurDB-Database/README.md

 ## Contributions
 Oikos-db is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

-If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on this open project.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md)  for details on this open project.
 If you have any questions, feel free to open an issue.
 And feel free to improve this open project by contributing!

 ## Contributors
 <a href="https://github.com/zeelsheladiya/OurDB/graphs/contributors">